In this tutorial, you will learn how to hook into the Umbraco pipeline in code. This magic is achieved using a class called the

-Within any of these overrides, you can then register events, including on application start, publishing, saving.
-You can also hook into, create an event handler and implement a method, like so:
+Within any of these overrides, you can then register events, including on application start, on page publish, and on-page save.
+You can also create events to hook into Umbraco when a page is moved to the trash!

 You may be asking where you need to add your

 ApplicationEventHandler code in your solution?
 I used to put all of my event handlers within the

 App_Start folder, however, this caused too many issues.
 If you forget to set the code to compile, you can end up having your handler running twice, which is annoying.
 Instead, I generally keep all code out of my web project and put it all in a separate class library.
 As long as the website references the code, on start-up, it will be magically called.
 Meaning, the location of the files isn't too important, place them in a folder that makes you happy!

 If you need some code to run when your website starts.. you will need to implement a class that inherits from